Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/item-types.md

 :::tip

 Input data can provide specific details, such as the proposal number, in a transaction.
+Or the value of token transfered, as shown below.

 :::